h2non/hu/README.md

 #### noop()
 Return: `void`

-The no-operation function, that return nothing
+The no-operation function, that returns `void`

 #### now()
-Return: `void`
+Return: `number`

-The no-operation function, that return nothing
+Returns an integer timestamp for the current time

 ## Contributing